hoangquangtung7019996-boop/GVP/README.md

 - Some begin at the first benign touch and move forward chronologically.
 - Some begin mid‑escalation with the history provided through flashback or implication.
 - Some begin at the point of no return and work backward.
-- Some are told entirely from the child’s conditioned present with the history implied through detail.
+- Some are told entirely from the 'little one'’s conditioned present with the history implied through detail.
 - Some begin with the family context and move forward without temporal jumps.

 ### 3.3 Damage Manifestation Variation